JohnGUnderwood/atlas-rss-crawler/frontend/README.md

+# NextJs
+This frontend was built using a NextJS template.
+You can find out more by reading their docs below.

 # Basic CSS example

 Next.js has built-in support for [CSS Modules](https://nextjs.org/docs/basic-features/built-in-css-support#adding-component-level-css) allowing you to write scoped CSS by automatically creating a unique class name.
 CSS Module files can be imported anywhere in your application and you don't have to worry about collisions.